Muppetsg2/Shapes-Generator/README.md

 🔴 Sphere | 🔷 IcoSphere | ▭ Plane | 🧊 Cube | 🛢 Cylinder | ⬢ Hexagon | 🍦 Cone | 🔼 Tetrahedron | 🔺 Pyramid | 🍩 Torus

 The program dynamically generates the shape based on user input and exports the shape data to a file.
+> 🧭 Note: All shapes use the counterclockwise order for listing vertices — this helps keep things consistent and makes rendering easier in most 3D engines.

 🛠 **Technologies used:**
 - **GLM** (OpenGL Mathematics) for vector operations